 Chopped Salad Base

-I really like chopped salads, and the best tool for that is a Mezzaluna, or moon-shaped knife.
-They make quick work of chopping lettuce, cabbage, spinach, herbs and a variety of other foods.
+I really like chopped salads, and the best tool for that is a *Mezzaluna, or moon-shaped knife.
+They make quick work of chopping lettuce, cabbage, spinach, herbs, and a variety of other foods.
 Simply hold the handle in your hand and rock it back and forth.

 My favorite chopped salad base is a mixture of salad greens, cabbage, and spinach.
-I use whatever salad greens I happen to have on hand, red leaf, romaine, even the freshest, most crisp iceberg works fine.
+I use whatever salad greens I happen to have on hand, red leaf, romaine, and even the freshest, most crisp iceberg works fine.
 For cabbage, I recommend green cabbage.
-Bagged spinach leaves are fine unless you are lucky enough to have it growing in your garden.
+Bagged spinach leaves are fine unless you are lucky enough to have them growing in your garden.

 What Dressing for Chipotle Shrimp Salad